Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### ModulesItertoolsUsageDeprecation warning resolution

-If you currently making use of methods within the `itertools` module from within jinja SQL, pleas use the available built-in macros and jinja methods instead.
+If you are currently using functions from the `itertools` module within Jinja SQL templates, use the available built-in macros and Jinja methods instead.

 For example, the following SQL file: